THE Asase Yaa Cultural Arts Foundation

 Serving Low-Income families

-We provide “minority” children, single parent households and lower income families in the New York metropolitan community and surrounding areas with exposure to quality cultural performing arts through performances, a summer camp, performing and visual arts classes, and cultural events for little or no cost.
+We provide “minority” children, single parent households and lower income families in the New York metropolitan community and surrounding areas with exposure to quality cultural performing arts through performances, an arts camp, performing and visual arts classes, and cultural events for little or no cost.

 THE Asase Yaa AFRICAN AMERICAN DANCE THEATER